vxgmichel/pytango-meeting/minutes.md

 Move itango to separate project
 -------------------------------
- - itango documentation is not on readthedoc
+ - itango documentation is not on readthedoc but on pythonhosted

  - Nicolas Leclerq has done an example of what can be done today with Jupyter, Ipywidgets, Bokeh that can be combined with itango.